2025 IIHF World U18 Championships

 The 2025 IIHF U18 World Championship was the 26th such event organized by the International Ice Hockey Federation.
-Teams are participating at several levels of competition.
-These tournaments serve as qualifications for the 2026 competition.
+Teams participated at several levels of competition.
+These tournaments also served as qualifications for the 2026 competition.

 Top Division

 The Top Division tournament was played in the Dallas-Fort Worth Metroplex in the state of Texas, specifically in Frisco and Allen, United States, from April 23 to May 3, 2025.

 Preliminary round

-All times are local (Central Daylight Time – UTC-5).
+All times are local (Central Daylight Time; UTC-5).